open-telemetry/opentelemetry-specification/specification/common/README.md

 For example, the expression `int64(100)` will be encoded as `100`, `float64(1.5)` will be encoded as `1.5`, and an empty array of any type will be encoded as `[]`.

-Attribute values expressing a numerical value of zero, an empty string, or an empty array are considered meaningful and MUST be stored and passed on to processors / exporters.
+Attribute values expressing a numerical value of zero, an empty string, an empty array or empty key/value map are considered meaningful and MUST be stored and passed on to processors / exporters.

 Attribute values of `null` are not valid and attempting to set a `null` value is undefined behavior.